Chart Color Schemes

 AreaSearch assessment of residential development activity positions South West Rocks among the top 25% of areas assessed nationwide

-South West Rocks averaged approximately 92 new dwelling approvals annually over the past five financial years, totalling 464 homes.
-As of FY-26, 12 approvals have been recorded.
-The average increase in residents per year per dwelling constructed between FY-21 and FY-25 was 1.1.
+South West Rocks has averaged approximately 92 new dwelling approvals annually over the past five financial years, totalling 464 homes.
+As of FY-26, 13 approvals have been recorded.
+On average, 1.1 new residents per year are associated with each dwelling constructed in the past five financial years (FY-21 to FY-25).
 This indicates a balanced supply and demand market, supporting stable conditions.

-The average expected construction cost value for new properties during this period was $314,000.
-In FY-26, $3.8 million in commercial approvals have been registered, suggesting limited focus on commercial development.
+The average construction value of new properties is $314,000.
+In FY-26, $3.8 million worth of commercial approvals have been registered, suggesting limited focus on commercial development.
 Compared to the Rest of NSW, South West Rocks has 193.0% more development activity per person, offering buyers greater choice and reflecting strong developer confidence in the area.
-New developments consist of 82.0% detached dwellings and 18.0% townhouses or apartments, preserving the area's low density nature and attracting space-seeking buyers.
-With around 61 people per dwelling approval, South West Rocks exhibits characteristics of a growth area.
+New development consists predominantly of detached dwellings (82.0%) with townhouses or apartments comprising the remainder (18.0%), preserving the area's low density nature and attracting space-seeking buyers.
+With approximately 61 people per dwelling approval, South West Rocks exhibits characteristics of a growth area.

-By 2041, it is projected to grow by 1,133 residents.
-Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+According to AreaSearch's latest quarterly estimate, South West Rocks is projected to grow by 1,133 residents by 2041.
+Given current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development